Ajijola Research Lab

-Ajijola Laboratory
+Ajijola Lab

-Welcome to our lab.
+Welcome to Our Lab

 We study the peripheral neural circuits that control cardiac electrophysiologic function in health and disease.
 Our studies utilize cutting edge tools to probe autonomic neurons involved in regulating the heart (e.g., optogenetics, chemogenetics, viral tracing, fiber photometry), while performing high-resolution cardiac electrical mapping and cardiovascular phenotyping in small and large animal models of cardiovascular disease (myocardial infarction, nonischemic cardiomyopathy and pacing-induced cardiomyopathy).